Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/README.md

    ```
    Caused by: java.net.UnknownHostException: rtcosmosdbsss.documents.azure.com: Name or service not known
    ```
-3. Following error will appear in agent.out in the VM and in a folder within the results storage container if the Cosmos DB Key is incorrect
+3. Following error will appear in "agent.out" in the VM and in a folder within the results storage container if the Cosmos DB Key is incorrect
    ```
    The input authorization token can't serve the request.
 The wrong key is being used….
    ```